akashagrahari/akashagrahari.github.io/music.md

 ---

 ## Philosophy
-I do think that the bulk what you think and produce should be meaningful and should tell a story in one way or the other.
+I think that the bulk what you think and produce should be meaningful and should tell a story in one way or the other, and should strive to push the envelope of music as an art.

 ## Approach
-I did try my hand at the local Bangalore Band Music scene.
-I have mostly been disappointed by what's going on.
-This is not meant to be a sweeping statement.
-There are good bands out there.
-But I can't afford to put more effort into something for which I am already seeing diminishing returns.
-So I have started looking for collaborations.
-I am asking friends, stranger; strangers in other countries to help me with my tracks.
-And I have got a pretty decent feedback.
-Hope to complete at least 3 songs by the end of this year.
-If you are interested in collaborating, do drop me a mail on akash.agrahari@gmail.com
+I am always, and actively looking for contributions from friends and strangers alike.
+I am also actively looking to contribute to other people's tracks as well.
+If you are interested in collaborating, do drop me a mail on akash.agrahari@gmail.com, or connect with me on <a target="_blank" href="https://www.facebook.com/akashagrahari2392">Facebook</a> or <a target="_blank" href="https://twitter.com/AA_isnowonline">Twitter</a>

+I like working on the base of a track on my own and then invite people to pitch in for specific parts.
+I perform in Bangalore from time to time, but I am not interested in a long term commitments to a band.
+If you are looking for a drummer or guitarist who can fill in or a solo-artist who can perform on a per gig basis, drop me a call.

 ## Originals -
 Currently working on three tracks as you are reading this.

 ## Covers -
-* Pyramid Song - Radiohead (full song)
+* <a target="_blank" href="https://soundcloud.com/akash-agrahari/pyramid-song-cover">Pyramid Song - Radiohead (full song)</a>
-* Purple Rain - Prince (Instrumental Cover)
+* <a target="_blank" href="https://soundcloud.com/akash-agrahari/purple-rain-prince-instrument-cover">Purple Rain - Prince (Instrumental Cover)</a>

 All this and jams below in the Soundcloud widget